How does endpoint protection work?

 property when its accessed by any device.

-to cover the various vulnerabilities and attack methods.
-These
+the various vulnerabilities and attack methods.
+These include malware

-include: malware protection and antivirus; behavioral analysis and
+protection and antivirus; behavioral analysis and threat detection;

-can be integrated into one product for maximum efficiency.
+these are integrated into a single product for maximum efficiency.

 A key benefit of endpoint protection is the